 In some cases, you may have a pre-marital agreement or even a post-marital agreement.
 If you have a prenuptial or postnuptial agreement in place that includes a provision for spousal support in the event of a divorce, then it’s not uncommon for there to be a dispute regarding the agreement.

 In some situations, alimony may be dependent on the specific grounds for divorce.
 While, in most cases, the agreement will stand, there are certain circumstances where the terms of the agreement may not have been met.
 For example, if the agreement states that alimony payments will occur in the event that one spouse commits adultery or domestic abuse, then the accusation will need to be proven.
 In these situations, having skilled alimony lawyers in your corner can make a significant difference in your case.

 Caring advocate striving for your peace of mind

 At Ilarraza Law, P.C., I represent clients who are seeking alimony as well as those who will be required to pay it.
 My clients are often concerned about whether they are required to pay alimony if their circumstances change.
 Others come to me when they are not receiving spousal maintenance payments specified by the divorce agreement.
 I can help you present evidence to the court as to why the amount you pay should be decreased, or request that the court properly enforce the existing alimony agreement.

 My goal is to ensure a fair result that protects your standard of living.

-Call Ilarraza Law today at (214) 646-3253 for more information or a Texas family law attorney free consultation.
+Call Ilarraza Law today at (214) 646-3253 for more information or for a free Texas family law attorney consultation.

 Frequently Asked Questions